aditijantikar/Gene-Expression-Genotype-Analysis/README.md

 1.  **Prerequisites:**
     * An R environment with R Markdown support (e.g., RStudio).
+2.  **Download Data Files:**
+    * Go to the Google Drive Folder Link in the "Files in this Repository" section.
+    * Download `samples.txt`, `gene_expr_tpm.txt`, and `chr22_genotypes.txt`.
+    * Place these downloaded files into the same directory as the `BGGN239_mcvicker_hw2.Rmd` script (which is in this GitHub repository).
-2.  **To reproduce the analysis:**
+3.  **To reproduce the analysis:**
     * Open `BGGN239_mcvicker_hw2.Rmd` in RStudio.
-    * Ensure the data files (`samples.txt`, `gene_expr_tpm.txt`, `chr22_genotypes.txt`) are in the same directory as the Rmd file, or update the file paths within the script if necessary.
+    * Ensure the file paths within the script correctly point to the data files in the current directory.
-    * Run the R code chunks sequentially to perform the data loading and analysis exercises.
+    * Run the R code chunks sequentially.
 ## ✨ Key Concepts Explored

 * Reading and integrating multiple bioinformatics data types: sample lists, gene expression matrices, and genotype data.
-* Subsetting and querying data based on genomic location (e.g., finding SNPs near a gene).
+* Subset and query data based on genomic location (e.g., finding SNPs near a gene).
 * Performing association tests between genotypes and quantitative traits (gene expression levels), a fundamental concept in eQTL analysis.
 * Data manipulation in R for bioinformatics.